Transmutation-accelerated sampling method for multi-component ZrCu(Al) metallic glasses: Acknowledgements

-\textit{Acknowledgements:} We gratefully thank Anshul Parmar and Misaki Ozawa for fruitful discussions.
-Funding: RAD, SB, and MA are supported by the European Union Horizon 2020 research and innovation program under grant agreement no. 857470 and from the European Regional Development Fund via the Foundation for Polish Science International Research Agenda PLUS program grant No. MAB PLUS/2018/8.
+We gratefully thank Misaki Ozawa for fruitful discussions.
+FK, ADSP, and SB are supported by the European Union Horizon 2020 research and innovation program under grant agreement no. 857470 and from the European Regional Development Fund via the Foundation for Polish Science International Research Agenda PLUS program grant No. MAB PLUS/2018/8.
+SB and FK acknowledge support from the National Science Center in Poland through the SONATA BIS grant DEC-2023/50/E/ST3/00569 (PI: SB).
+SB and ADSP acknowledge support from the Foundation for Polish Science in Poland through the FIRST TEAM FENG.02.02-IP.05-0177/23 project (PI: SB).
+This work was carried out within the ``Projektowanie Ulepszonych Szkieł Metalicznych" project (FENG.02.02-IP.05-0177/23) under the 2.2 First Team programme of the Foundation for Polish Science co-financed by the European Union from the European Funds for Smart Economy 2021–2027 (FENG).